Retrospected/app.picnic/APPSTORE.md

 ## CHANGELOG

-### 2.1.6
+### 2.2.0

-- Updating dependencies and removing deprecated "request" dependency
-- Removing obsolete "http" dependency
+- Added triggers for the begin and end of the announced time frame of delivery

 ## Donate
 Feel free to donate if you like the app :-)